Aller au contenu

 97% recall means that in 97 out of 100 cases, the chunk containing the right answer is among the results you pass to the LLM.
 If you're not there, the best prompt in the world won't change a thing.
 The LLM cannot invent information that isn't in its context.

 The real RAG optimization order is: measure first, then retrieval, then generation.
 Not the other way around.
+If you're not yet familiar with the basics of how RAG works, start there before optimizing any component.

 The chunking you're probably using is the worst one tested